crowdsecurity/php-capi-client/docs/DEVELOPER.md

 Then, you have to [run the action manually from the GitHub repository](https://github.com/crowdsecurity/php-capi-client/actions/workflows/release.yml)

-Alternatively, you could use the [Github CLI](https://github.com/cli/cli):
+Alternatively, you could use the [GitHub CLI](https://github.com/cli/cli):
 - create a draft release:
 ```
 gh workflow run release.yml -f tag_name=vx.y.z -f draft=true